Personal information is information or an opinion about an individual from which the individual can be reasonably identified.

-Individuals are given an opportunity to "opt out" of future approaches for donations with each marketing or fundraising mailing by JCA.
+Individuals are given an opportunity to “opt out” of future approaches for donations with each marketing or fundraising campaign conducted by JCA.
 In some instances this will be the first practicable opportunity to formally communicate with the individual (see Appendix I).

 If an individual elects to be removed from the marketing database his/her details will be removed immediately except where those details may be required for verification purposes by the Australian Taxation Office in which case the record will be maintained in a secure area for a period of 5 years from the date of the last receipt issued and then be removed.

 Information is used internally by JCA and may be only accessed by authorised professional staff or authorised volunteers.
 Authorised volunteers include hosts and committee members.
 Access is only provided on a needs basis.

 JCA may use a mailing house or consultants to process its mail outs, but this will only be on the basis of confidentiality agreements to protect the privacy and integrity of the information.
 JCA is not responsible for the privacy practices of those other organisations.
 JCA does not make overseas disclosure of personal information unless required by law.